 - Grip the door handle.
-In doing this, the sensor surface " Fig. 132 (a) (arrow) is touched on the handle and the vehicle unlocks - Open the door.
+In doing this, the sensor surface >>> Fig. 131 (A) (arrow) is touched on the handle and the vehicle unlocks. - Open the door.

-On vehicles without a "safe" system: locking and unlocking doors (Keyless-Exit)
+On vehicles without the Safe security system: shutting and locking doors (Keyless-Exit)

+- Switch the ignition off. - Close the driver's door.

+• Touch the surface sensor (B) once (arrow) on the door handle.
+The door being operated must be closed.

+On vehicles with the Safe security system: shutting and locking doors (Keyless-Exit)

 - Switch the ignition off.

 - Close the driver's door.

-- Touch the surface sensor B once (arrow) on the door handle.
+- Touch the surface sensor (B) once (arrow) on the door handle.
+The vehicle locks with the Safe security system " page 119.
 The door being operated must be closed.

-On vehicles with a "safe" security system: locking and unlocking doors (Keyless-Exit)

-- Switch the ignition off. - Close the driver's door. - Touch the surface sensor (B) once (arrow) on the door handle.
-The vehicle locks with the "safe" security system >>> page 117.
-The door being operated must be closed. - Touch the sensor surface B twice (arrow) on the door handle to lock the vehicle without the "safe" security system "" page 117.
+• Touch the sensor surface (B) twice (arrow) on the door handle to lock the vehicle without the Safe security system >>> page 119.